One of the greatest myths about research is that it involves Supercomputing and lots

 research for years.
 There are also many interdisciplinary projects that transcend

-No. Many freshmen and sophomores decide to explore their options by volunteering in
+No. Many first-year students and sophomores decide to explore their options by volunteering

-labs and networking.
-Through this process, they develop the necessary skill set and
+in labs and networking.
+Through this process, they develop the necessary skill set

 First, create a Pivot profile.
 You can search Pivot for collaborators at WCU and other institutions interested

 in your research topic.
 Some departments have faculty lists with their research interests

 and you can visit faculty during office hours as they will enjoy talking about their

 research.
 Check out department websites to get information about faculty.
 Faculty profiles list ongoing projects, past publications, and/or current interests.

 Speaking to faculty will give you a better idea of which professor is interested in

 ABSOLUTELY!
 WCU has ample opportunities to pursue any and all interests.
 Taking time